frovedis/packaging/README.md

 version.
 To build both versions, it would be convenient to extract Frovedis source code in separate directories.

-Please refer to getting_started.md that will be installed into
-${INSTALL} directory.

 After installing Frovedis, you can create rpm by calling make_rpm.sh.
-It will be build in /tmp/rpmbuild/RPMS/x86_64/.
+It will be built in /tmp/rpmbuild/RPMS/x86_64/.